jarecoo/practice/notes.md

 - “’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
 What matters is whether it makes your life better, whether it makes you better.”
 TDS p.253
 - A master has failed more times than a novice has tried
 - ’I surely will use the older path, but if i find a shorter and smoother way, I’ll blaze a trail there.
 The ones who pioneered these paths aren’t our masters, but our guides.
 Truth stands open to everyone, it hasn’t been monopolized.’ -Seneca, Moral Letters, 33.11
+- “’Remember that to change your mind and to follow someone’s correction are consistent with a free will.’ -Marcus Aurelius, Meditations, 8.16 Conditions change.
+New facts come in.
+Circumstances arise.
+If you can’t adapt…you are no better than a robot.
+The point is not to have an iron will, but an adaptable will — a will that makes full use of reason to clarify perception, impulse, and judgement to act effectively for the right purpose.
+It’s not weak to change and adapt.
+Flexibility is its own kind of strength.”
+TDS. p281

 ### Be Judicious with Technology
 - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”